pearcej/pearcej.github.io/csc236/index.md

     - Discuss lab
     - Complete and submit [T15 : Hashing](https://docs.google.com/document/d/1SVIjt6PlQVFpYvWGYd3otm-vdTJ1I99f11_Lg3lyDdw/edit?usp=sharing).
 You will have the entire period.
   - Outside of class:
+    - Complete [A11: Teamsmanship Comments](https://forms.gle/jp2GQbisdTffGQnR6) on your previous team.
+Note: As with A07, rudely phrased comments will not receive any credit at all.
+It is an important business skill to learn to work with others to be both honest and kind at the same time.
     - Announcement: There will be a reading quiz on Monday, November 11, 2019 on [Chapter 7 of Problem Solving with Algorithms and Data Structures using C++.
 Be sure to use our course csc236-DS-F19, and a login using your Berea email and username](https://runestone.academy/runestone/books/published/csc236-DS-F19/index.html)
     - Continue [L10: Recursive Maze](https://docs.google.com/document/d/17Uz0Q5Q4t3mSNoSSbTi3X2oOqAEha8WFWgqCx9WwsdY/edit?usp=sharing) Second Milestone: Convert all Python from text to C++ by Wednesday, November 6, 2019.
 Full completion of the lab has been extended until Wednesday, November 13, 2019 - it will not be extended further, so be sure to make progress on it well before then.